MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 ---------------------------------
 Handbook of Optical Constants of Solids
-Edited by Edward D. Malik
+Edited by Edward D. Palik

-There are three versions of this book.
+There are three versions of this book:

 Volume 1 : 1985
 ADS      : https://ui.adsabs.harvard.edu/abs/1985hocs.book.....P/abstract